hyperion13th144m/tsgroonga/README.md

 ```

 ### Query setup
-build query with using groonga object and helper functions, Query, Filter, asc and desc. if column name with quotes are wrong, typescript warns it is wrong name.
+you can build query with using groonga object and helper functions, Query, Filter, asc and desc. typescript will detect wrong column name with quotes.

 ```typescript
 import { Query as Q, Filter as F, asc, desc } from '@hyperion13th144m/tsgroonga';